f0rty7/Toggle-Switch-CSS/README.md

 > .checkbox:checked + .switch {
 > background-color: #7983ff;}

-Now when the checkbox is checked the input looks like
+Now when the checkbox is checked the input looks like.

 ![image](https://miro.medium.com/max/152/1*5Qt_bSkxGd1uDOFjjs4bPQ.png)

 Let’s hide the checkbox